dexterklui/notes/Computer/Networking/Osi7LayerModel/layer-4-transport.md

 - Well-known ports: 0-1023
 - Registered ports: 1024-49151
 - Dynamic ports: 49152-65535
-- Ephemeral ports: ports used by the client
+- Ephemeral ports: ports used by the client (1024-65535 depending on OS)

 ## 🧭 Navigation